 Analyst Relations Training

-Analysts Matter: An insight into the world of technology-related market commentators
+Analysing Analysts: An insight into the world of technology-related market commentators

 Analyst relations is a critical function for those involved in technology, telecommunications and services.
 Get it right and plaudits could ensue.
 Get it wrong and a vendor’s hard won reputation could be in tatters.